By Morocco specialist Kerry-Ann

 I called the city of Fez home for two years, during which time I rapidly fell under Morocco's spell.
 Honeymooning here, you'll have ample chances to relax, but Morocco is by no means a destination to just sit back and laze.

 Its imperial cities are thrillingly boisterous and maze-like, where you're invited to haggle at any one of the myriad exotic stalls in the souqs.
-Away from this, the pace drops as you explore bohemian coastal towns, watch the sun rise over the towering dunes of the Sahara or discover traditional culture with the Berber communities in the High Atlas Mountains.
+Away from this, the pace drops as you explore bohemian coastal towns, watch the sun rise over the towering dunes of the Sahara or discover traditional culture with the Amazigh communities in the High Atlas Mountains.

 Explore Morocco's imperial cities